HSLdevcom/helmet-data-preprocessing/README.md

 download the folder `5 Data`, and either rename it as `input` to run scripts on your local environment, or mount it to Docker.

+Travel survey data is not included in `5 Data` because of privacy reasons.

 ### Running

-Run every script by running `sh batch.sh`.
-Output files in CSV or RData format will be created to `output` folder.
+Run every script by running `batch.R`.
+Output files in CSV or RData format will be created to different folders.
+Please note, that Python scripts are not run automatically - at least not yet.
+Moreover, Alogit will need estimation data wrapped in 180 characters.
+Please use fast UNIX tools for that.

 ## Information about Python

 ### Setup

 We're using `pipenv` to isolate our environment from the other Python modules.
-Python version is 2.7 because our final deployment target (EMME) supports only 2.7.
+Python version is 2.7 because our final deployment target (EMME) supported only 2.7 at the time of the development.

 Intro to pipenv can be found from these links:
 - https://docs.python-guide.org/dev/virtualenvs/